 It is management's opinion that Q1-4 represents a compelling under evaluated diamond resource that benefits from its large size and close proximity to tidewater and infrastructure of the Hamlet of Naujaat.
 The Company has also identified the unusual occurrence of two identifiable diamond populations including a population of rare Type IaA - Ib coloured diamonds.
 In December 2015, the Company initiated a polishing exercise on select coloured diamonds.
 The purpose of this exercise was to address several of the outstanding questions related to these diamonds including their suitability for polishing, potential yield, and final polished colour.
 Results from this work have confirmed that i) a portion of the yellow diamond population are fancy orangey yellow diamonds that would be desirable for use in the gem and jewelry trade and ii) the presence of these fancy coloured diamonds could have a significant positive impact on the overall value of the Q1-4 diamond population.
-As a result of this polishing exercise and related data analyses, the Company mobilized a diamond drill to the project site in anticipation of a 2017 drilling program.

-During the period ended October 31, 2017 the Company commenced a summer exploration program, including delineation drilling and mini-bulk sampling.
-On September 12, 2017 the Company announced the on budget completion of the program with approximately \$2 million in expenditures incurred on the field program and a further \$1 million budgeted for sample shipment and processing.
+During the year ended April 30, 2018 the Company conducted a summer exploration program, including delineation drilling and mini-bulk sampling.
+On September 12, 2017 the Company announced the completion of the program with approximately \$2 million in expenditures incurred on the field program and a further \$1 million budgeted for sample shipment and processing.